Rüştü Hanlı

-Rüştü Hanlı (born 3 January 1997) is a Turkish footballer who plays as a defender for TFF Third League club Bursa Yıldırımspor.
+Rüştü Hanlı (born 3 January 1997) is a Turkish footballer who plays as a left-back and centre-back for TFF Third League club Bursa Yıldırımspor.

-Professional career
+Career

 A youth academy product of Bursaspor, Hanlı made his professional debut with Busaspor in a 4-0 win over Antalyaspor on 29 October 2017.

 On the last day of the January 2019 transfer market, Hanlı was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.
 Hanlı was only loaned out to the club for the rest of the season.